Older Home Insurance: Challenges, Costs & How to Get Coverage

 Frequently Asked Questions

-Is it hard to get home insurance on a 50-year-old house?
+Is it hard to get home insurance on a 50-year-old house in 2026?

-It can be more challenging, but it's absolutely possible — especially if the home is well-maintained and major systems have been updated.
+It can be more challenging, but it's absolutely possible, especially if the home is well-maintained and major systems have been updated.
 The biggest hurdles are outdated electrical (particularly knob-and-tube wiring), old plumbing, and an aging roof.
-Many standard insurers will require a 4-point inspection before offering a quote, and some may require system upgrades as a condition of coverage.
+Many standard insurers now require a 4-point inspection before offering a quote and may require system upgrades as a condition of coverage.
 If standard carriers decline, HO-8 policies or E&S (Excess & Surplus) insurers are alternatives worth exploring.

 What is an HO-8 policy and do I need one for my older home?

-An HO-8 policy is a specialized homeowners insurance form designed for older homes where the cost to rebuild exceeds the home's current market value — a common scenario in older urban neighborhoods.
-Instead of paying replacement cost, HO-8 policies typically cover the functional replacement cost (repairing with materials of similar function, not necessarily identical quality).
-It's a common solution for homes that can't qualify for standard HO-3 policies, but it offers more limited coverage, so weigh the trade-offs carefully.
+An HO-8 policy is a specialized homeowners insurance form designed for older homes (typically 40+ years) where the cost to rebuild exceeds the home's current market value.
+Instead of paying replacement cost, HO-8 policies typically cover the functional replacement cost using materials of similar function rather than identical quality.
+It's a common solution for homes that can't qualify for standard HO-3 policies but offers more limited, named-peril coverage.
+The average HO-8 policy costs about $2,035 per year for $300,000 to $399,999 in dwelling coverage, compared to $1,278 for a comparable HO-3.

 Will insurance cover a 100-year-old house?

-Yes, some insurers will cover century-old homes, but you'll need to work with companies that specialize in older or historic properties, such as USAA, Chubb, or National Trust Insurance Services.
-Expect to pay higher premiums, pass a thorough inspection, and potentially complete upgrades to the electrical, plumbing, or roof systems.
+Yes, some insurers will cover century-old homes, but you'll need to work with companies that specialize in older or historic properties, such as Chubb, AIG, or through National Trust Insurance Services.
+Expect higher premiums, a thorough inspection, and potentially required upgrades to the electrical, plumbing, or roof systems.
 Historic homes may also qualify for specialty programs that account for the unique cost of replicating period-appropriate materials and craftsmanship.

 How does insurance handle a claim on an older home with depreciated components?

-If your policy uses Actual Cash Value (ACV) for aging components, your claim payout will be reduced by depreciation — potentially significantly.
+If your policy uses Actual Cash Value (ACV) for aging components, your claim payout will be reduced by depreciation, potentially by a large amount.
 For example, a 20-year-old roof involved in a $10,000 claim may yield very little after depreciation and your deductible.
 Replacement Cost Value (RCV) policies avoid this issue by paying the full current replacement price.
 Review your policy carefully and consider upgrading to RCV coverage, particularly for your roof, HVAC, and other aging systems.

 What's the best way to lower insurance costs on an older home?